zas11053/4300-Web-Programming-Project/README.md

 ## Libararies/Frameworks Used

 MyDateList was built using HTML, CSS, MySQL, PHP, and JavaScript.
+The framework that was used is CKeditor4.
+This allowed us to have a rich WYSIWYG Editor.

 ## Browsers